Conspiracy Theory

 Narrative Framework

-This structural analysis employs structural analysis methodology used to understand storytelling architecture.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping Conspiracy Theory against these established plot points, we can identify how Richard Donner utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish Conspiracy Theory within the action genre.

 Richard Donner's Structural Approach